dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/column_types.md

 </File>

-## Recommendations
+## Recommendation
-* Use this configuration only when required, i.e. when the type inference is not working as expected.
+Use this configuration only when required, i.e. when the type inference is not working as expected.
 Otherwise you can omit this configuration.